 “Resurrection in a dream is not mysticism.
 It is the image of the return of what seemed already dead in your life, to which the psyche suddenly gives new breath.”

-If the conversation is warm — your inner bond with them is preserved, and it’s worth protecting as a living resource.
-If they say something specific — this is often important; it’s worth writing down in the morning so as to remember before the details fade.
-If they are simply silently near — you need presence now, not speech; the psyche has given it in the needed form.
-If you part with peace at the end — living work of grieving is underway in you, bringing fruit without your overt effort.
-If you wake with the sense “we met” — do not devalue this as “just a dream”; such inner meetings have real meaning for your wholeness.
+If they are simply silent beside you, you need presence right now, not speech — and the psyche has given it in the needed form.
+If you part with peace at the end, a living work of grieving is underway in you, bearing fruit without your overt effort.
+If you wake with the sense that “we met,” do not write it off as “just a dream.”
+Such inner meetings have real meaning for your wholeness.
 Where this return most often makes itself fully present is seeing the departed alive, talking with them.

 Ask yourself: “Whom of those who have gone am I carrying in memory especially alive right now — and what would this person tell me, if they could, about my current situation?”